wlemkens/hass-ecometers/README.md

 - sensor.tank_volume : Fill level in liters.

 The component doesn't show up in the Integrations tab.
 You can find the sensors in the "Entities" tab.

+You now can add these sensors to a dashboard to display the values.

 ### Note
 It is recommended to use `/dev/serial/by-id/DEVICE_ID` to configure your usb port since this will be guarenteed to remain the same after reboot.